Chapter 8:

 “So, as you already know, we have certain instances where monsters breach the barrier—wreaking havoc once inside.
 It’s our duty to handle these threats effectively.”
 She adjusted her glasses, pulling them slightly lower this time.

-“Do you know why this town is so prone to attacks?” she asked, her gaze fixed on Meisatsu.
+“Do you know why this town is so prone to attacks?”
+Akane asked, her gaze fixed on Meisatsu.

 “Cuz our town is kinda close to the edge of the border,” he replied confidently.

 “Oh, is that so?”
 She leaned forward.
-“Then all towns and cities located near the barrier should be plagued by swarms of monsters at the same rate, no?”
+“Then all the towns near the barrier should get plagued by swarms of monsters at the same rate, no?”

 “To put it simply, the section of the barrier, that shields Beetho—is the weakest compared to all other parts.”
-Akane’s tone grew grim.
+Akane’s tone grew grim as spoke.
 “The reason—the Explorers Guild is there.
 A place filled with brave souls who would give their all to protect the kingdom...”
-She paused.

 “Other kingdoms?!”
 Meisatsu echoed, eyes growing wide with surprise.